 So what is vaporwave?
-At it’s heart it’s a reinterpretation of 80s and 90s generic music such as elevator muzak, infomercial music or advert jingles.
+At its heart, it’s a reinterpretation of 80s and 90s generic music such as elevator muzak, infomercial music or advert jingles.
 By adapting and reworking corporate stock music to make it beautiful, vaporwave directly pokes at the genericity and vapidity of excessive consumerism.
-This music is often blended with internet imagery stemming from glitch art and the cyber punk movement.
+This music is often blended with internet imagery stemming from glitch art and the cyberpunk movement.

 The chillwave revival of happy retro-pop culture encouraged disillusioned artists to counteract the movement by creating their own ironic take on chillwave.
 They went on to build a strong audience on sites such as Reddit, 4chan and other imageboard websites.
 However, despite a short-lived period of success in 2012 the micro-genre, like many others (witchhouse and seapunk to name but a few), gradually fizzled out as people moved on.

 The padre of all vaporwave artists

-With it’s Tumblr-based aesthetics and repetitive loops that subtly lash out at consumer culture and technology, vaporwave’s dystopian vision is a relic of the days when internet art was still edgy and had meaning.
+With its Tumblr-based aesthetics and repetitive loops that subtly lash out at consumer culture and technology, vaporwave’s dystopian vision is a relic of the days when internet art was still edgy and had meaning.

 Fun fact: Vaporwave encouraged another lightening sub-genre called the Simpsonwave.
 This micro-genre consists of videos of VHS extracts from the American show The Simpsons set to ethereal vaporwave music.
 The effect is often hypnotic, surreal and, weirdly enough, soothing.